Authorized Economic Operator (AEO)

 - Submit to the responsible main customs office together with the questionnaire for the form, if possible in electronic form.

 Economic operators are natural or legal persons or associations of persons who carry out activities covered by customs law.
 In principle, all economic operators established in the customs territory of the European Union can apply for AEO (Authorized Economic Operator) status.

 In addition, all provisions governing cross-border trade in goods with third countries apply, such as market regulation, goods origin and preference law, foreign trade law, prohibitions and restrictions, and excise and import VAT law.

 Thus, economic operators include, for example: Manufacturers, warehouse keepers, customs agents, exporters, forwarding agents, carriers or freight forwarders and importers.

-Who can sign an application?
+Who can sign a request?